The Beaches (band): Formation, name change and early EPs (2009–2016)

 In their early teens, sisters Jordan and Kylie Miller joined drummer Eliza Enman-McDaniel and guitarist Megan Fitchett to form the pop punk quartet Done with Dolls in their hometown of Toronto.
 The band undertook a tour in 2011 opening for Allstar Weekend, and performed the theme song to the Family Channel teen sitcom Really Me.
-By 2013, Fitchett had left the group, after which the remaining members added new guitarist Leandra Earl (from Toronto's Little Italy neighbourhood) and renamed themselves The Beaches after the Toronto neighbourhood where the Millers and Enman-McDaniel grew up.
+By 2013, Fitchett had left the group, after which the remaining members added new guitarist Leandra Earl (from Toronto's Little Italy neighbourhood) and renamed themselves The Beaches after the affluent Toronto neighbourhood where the Millers and Enman-McDaniel grew up.
 They also adopted a more alternative rock sound and released two EPs, The Beaches (2013) and Heights (2014).
 The band signed to Universal Records in 2016.

 Late Show (2017–2018)

 The Beaches released their debut full-length studio album Late Show in 2017.
 The album was produced by Emily Haines and James Shaw of Metric and was supported by two singles, "Money" and "T-Shirt".
 The latter peaked at No. 1 on the Billboard Canada Rock chart and was certified Gold by Music Canada in 2021.
 The band won Breakthrough Group of the Year at the 2018 Juno Awards.
 Later that year, they received a SOCAN Songwriting Prize nomination for their song "Money".